scverse/squidpy/docs/source/index.rst

 Contributing to Squidpy
 -----------------------
 We are happy about any contributions!
-Before you start, check out our `Contributing guide <CONTRIBUTING.rst>`_.
+Before you start, check out our `contributing guide`_.

 .. toctree::
     :caption: General